Campbell snipe: History

 The existence of the Campbell snipe was unknown until 1997 when, during a search for the Campbell teal, there was the chance discovery of a small population on an almost inaccessible rock, Jacquemart Island.
 Thus there is not much information about it and it remains one of the least known birds in the world.

 Austral snipe are extinct on the mainland of New Zealand but continue to survive on several subantarctic islands.
 A naturalist landed on Campbell island in 1840 and whilst there found no birds to be present: all endemic land birds had been destroyed by rats from shipwrecks in the area (in the mid-19th century).
-By 2001 the rats on Campbell Island had been eradicated (the largest eradication of rats as a conservation effort in the world) and it was hoped that the snipe would naturally return to their original home.
+By 2001 the rats on Campbell Island had been eradicated (at the time, the largest eradication of rats as a conservation effort in the world) and it was hoped that the snipe would naturally return to their original home.

 In 2006 BDG Synthesis funded a search effort on Campbell Island.
 Snipe expert Dr Colin Miskelly, and James Fraser with a snipe dog, surveyed the island for snipe to see if they had re-established on the main island.
 They also intended to acquire DNA for analysis and comparison with the extinct mainland species.
 The snipe had already re-established with a population of about 30 individuals.
 This news was greeted with relief as it was thought that the species would have to be re-introduced from Jacquemart Island through human intervention.
 However, no intervention has been necessary as the snipe are naturally repopulating the 11,000-hectare pest-free island.